HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

 3. Click **View Location** to navigate inside the collection.

-### Configuration for enabling the collection move feature
+### Configuration for enabling the Move Collection feature

 The collection move feature can be enabled or disabled through the helm.
 By default, this feature is enabled.